thibaudbrault/PokeRef/README.md

 <h2 id="setup">Setup</h2>

-To get a local copy of my portfolio you'll need tohave Git and Node.js installed.
+To get a local copy of this awesome app you'll need tohave Git and Node.js installed.
 After that, in your command line, you'll need to :

 1. Clone the repo
 ```